juxtapos/Rain/README.md

 watchr will detect saved files and run all tests (per default in ./test)

+WARNING: If you don't really need the run script (because you are not playing with the Rain source), do not use it, as it's currently not very stable.

 ## "Hot Deploy"

 At development time you can use the run.js script that starts a server instance and re-spawns